LIFEHUBBER

 What readers may want to review

-Which supported deployment path best fits the intended workflow and hardware profile.
+Which supported deployment path matches the intended workflow and hardware profile.

 How the model's context and tool-use expectations affect inference setup and prompt design.

-Which official usage modes, APIs, and deployment guides best match the tasks in view.
+Which official usage modes, APIs, and deployment guides match the tasks in view.

 Who may find it relevant